SEL and Behavior Tier 1 - Core Instruction Reflective Teaching

 Games, contests, polls, and collaborative hands-on activities can all be used to promote students’ willingness to participate and stay focused.
 Research shows that students’ attention will start to fade at around 20 minutes of instruction, so try to build in at least one interactive component every 20 minutes or so.
 This can also include small group discussions or pair and shares.

-One of our Branching Minds teachers recommended the platform Nearpod which she uses while teaching remotely to keep students engaged.
+One of our Branching Minds teachers recommended the platform Nearpod which she uses to keep students engaged.
 She also uses Class Dojo to provide students with incentives and different ways to stay engaged with the classroom content.

 2. Use everyday practices to promote social and emotional connections